Hibernate vs JDBC: Which to Choose?

 What is a good JDBC vs Hibernate example tutorial?

-The best place to start for a simple JDBC vs Hibernate example tutorial is to read this article.
-You can also find a series of videos by developers on YouTube.
+The best place to start for a simple JDBC vs Hibernate example tutorial is to read the article above.
+You can also find a series of developer videos on YouTube.

 Which is better: JDBC vs Hibernate?

-While JDBC offers better performance, there are a number of advantages to using Hibernate.
-Read this article to find out more.
+While JDBC offers better performance, there are several advantages to using Hibernate.
+Read the article above to find out more.

 Hire Expert Developers